 The Time Clock Ability is used to manage employee hours.
-The Time Clock is capable of tracking regular, paid time off, sick time, paid break, personal days, and much more.
-Employees can visually see their time accruing.
-Managers can review and edit clock in and out times as necessary, and a few reports are available to review overall Time Clock information for some or all employees as needed.
+The Time Clock is capable of tracking regular, paid time off, sick time, paid break time, personal days, and other data.
+Employees can visually see their time accruing, and Managers can review and edit clock in and out times as necessary.
+A few reports are available to review overall Time Clock information for some or all employees as needed.

 Time Clock is available upon request for all offices.
 If you don't have access to it, please contact MacPractice Support and ask to have Time Clock enabled.

 It is important to note that the Time Clock does not calculate how much pay is owed your employees, only the hours worked.
 It is also important to note that the Time Clock works the best when each unique employee has their own user account, and logs into MacPractice with it daily.

 This guide will teach you how to set up the Time Clock, and will explore the functionality this feature has to offer.

 This section will cover the set up process for the Time Clock.
 We'll add the Time Clock Ability to the Toolbar, set up our Preferences, and we'll also set a User as a Manager and assign Users to that Manager.
 We'll also touch on User Privileges for the Time Clock.

 Adding the Time Clock to the Toolbar is very simple.
 You'll first right-click or Control-Click an empty space in the Toolbar.
 This will pop up a menu.
 Select "Customize Toolbar..." from this list.

 From there, you'll left click and drag the Time Clock icon onto the Toolbar.